fwaris/FsGEPA/post/root.md

 A core benefit of functional languages is the availability of immutable, functional data structures (e.g. lists, maps [dictionaries], sets, etc.) that significantly reduce the code required to perform complex transformations.

-To use FsGepa its best to start with the provided sample and adapt that for your own optimization setup.
+To use FsGepa, its best to start with the provided sample and adapt that for your own optimization setup.
 Start with the [readme.md of the Feverous sample](https://github.com/fwaris/FsGEPA/blob/main/src/FsgSample.Fvr/readme.md).